codingMustache/codingMustache/README.md

 ## Joke of the Day

-Mahatma Gandhi, as you know, walked barefoot most of the time, which produced an impressive set of calluses on his feet.
-He also ate very little, which made him rather frail and with his odd diet, he suffered from bad breath.
-This made him a super calloused fragile mystic hexed by halitosis.
+I gave all my dead batteries away today, free of charge.

 ## Daily Trivia

-What was the name of the security vulnerability found in Bash in 2014?
+What was the first company to use the term &quot;Golden Master&quot;?
- 1. Stagefright
+ 1. IBM
- 2. Shellshock
+ 2. Apple
- 3. Bashbug
+ 3. Microsoft
- 4. Heartbleed
+ 4. Google

 <details>
   <summary>Answer</summary>
-  Shellshock
+  Apple
 </details>